-- A. Intake & Prioritization: Providers must have written standards addressing how they will determine and prioritize which eligible families and individuals will receive rapid re-housing assistance. - Project participant eligibility is limited to families and individuals who meet the criteria under paragraph (1) of the HUD Definitions of Homelessness - Rapid Rehousing services and assistance must be prioritized according to the Coordinated Entry policies and procedures of the Vermont Balance of State CoC or Chittenden County Homeless Alliance (respective to geography). - Household income information at the time of assistance must be documented and maintained. - B. Length of Rental Assistance: Providers must have written standards addressing how they will determine how long a particular project participant will be provided with rental assistance and whether and how the amount of that assistance will be adjusted over time. - While the ability to sustain housing is a HOP goal and performance measure, it will not be interpreted as a threshold requirement.
+A. Intake & Prioritization: Providers must have written standards addressing how they will determine and prioritize which eligible families and individuals will receive rapid re-housing assistance.

+- Project participant eligibility is limited to families and individuals who meet the criteria under paragraph (1) of the HUD Definitions of Homelessness - Eligibility is documented following the requirements outlined in the General Recordkeeping Requirements in Appendix G. - Rapid Rehousing services and assistance must be prioritized according to the Coordinated Entry policies and procedures of the Housing and Homeless Alliance of Vermont or Chittenden County Homeless Alliance (respective to geography). - Household income information at the time of assistance must be documented and maintained.

+B. Length of Rental Assistance: Providers must have written standards addressing how they will determine how long a particular project participant will be provided with rental assistance and whether and how the amount of that assistance will be adjusted over time.

+- While the ability to sustain housing is a HOP goal and performance measure, it will not be interpreted as a threshold requirement.
 Prioritization and determination of assistance should be based on household need at the time of initial intake and screening. - Rental assistance will be tenant-based and provided on a medium-term basis for no less than four months and up to twenty-four months. - Eligibility and types/amounts of assistance must be re-evaluated not less than once annually.
-Each re-evaluation must establish and document: - 1) that the participant does not have an annual income that exceeds 30% of median family income; and - 2) the participant lacks sufficient resources and support networks necessary to retain housing without HOP assistance - C. Participant Contribution: Providers must have written standards addressing how they will determine what percentage, or amount, of rent and utilities costs each project participant must pay, if any, while receiving rapid re-housing assistance. - Grantees/subrecipients are strongly encouraged to require participants to contribute a minimum of 30% of their household income towards housing costs. - D. Housing Stabilization & Relocation Services: Providers must have written standards addressing how they will determine the type, amount, and duration of housing stabilization and/or relocation services to provide a project participant.
-Standards must include the limits, if any, on the rapid rehousing assistance that each project participant may receive, such as: - the maximum dollar amount of assistance that can be received; - the maximum number of months the assistance can be received for; or - the maximum number of times the program participant may receive assistance.
+Each re-evaluation must establish and document: - 1) that the participant does not have an annual income that exceeds 30% of median family; and - 2) the participant lacks sufficient resources and support networks necessary to retain housing without HOP assistance

+C. Participant Contribution: Providers must have written standards addressing how they will determine what percentage, or amount, of rent and utilities costs each project participant must pay, if any, while receiving rapid re-housing assistance.

+• Grantees/subrecipients are strongly encouraged to require participants to contribute a minimum of 30% of their household income towards housing costs.

+D. Housing Stabilization & Relocation Services: Providers must have written standards addressing how they will determine the type, amount, and duration of housing stabilization and/or relocation services to provide a project participant.
+Standards must include the limits, if any, on the rapid rehousing assistance that each project participant may receive, such as:

+- the maximum dollar amount of assistance that can be received; - the maximum number of months the assistance can be received for; or - the maximum number of times the program participant may receive assistance.